Teresa Torrelles: Health administration during the civil war

 In the first days of the Spanish Civil War, the Terrassa women's group established a nursing school and an emergency clinic to treat wounded fighters.
 They outfitted the clinic with beds from their own houses, and were aided in their efforts by voluntary donations, as well as resources requisitioned from the local government.
 She reported that, on the first day of the war:

 I went to the operating room, and looked around.
 I put things in their places, and saw what we needed.
 And then I went to City Hall and said, this and this is what we need...
 They either gave it to me or arranged for me to get it.
 If we needed alcohol, for example, I went to the pharmacy and got it, with money they gave me, because we had nothing, not even disinfectant.

-Torrelles became an apprentice of the CNT physician Juan Paulís, under whom she established the city's first maternity clinic.
+Torrelles became an apprentice of the CNT physician Juan Paulís, under whom she established the Gota de Llet (Drop of Milk) hospital, the city's first maternity clinic.
 Due to her experience in labour organising, she was quickly appointed as the hospital administrator.
 She reported that the job was difficult, as many of the health workers were reluctant to adjust to her anarchist way of doing things:

 The midwives - there were twelve of them - went on strike.
 They refused to work for us...
 When they returned to work, they would eat first and give the women who had given birth what was left over.
 I said, "This cannot be."
 So I took the food and took it around to the patients, and what was left, I took to the kitchen for the nurses and midwives.
 We used diapers with buttons, instead of pins, because Dr. Paulís said that the pins weren't safe for the babies, I had to arrange that, too...

 I remember how many times fathers would come up to me in the clinic to request something, and I would say, "Please, here all of us are equals."
 And they would say to me, "Here, you really have made the revolution."
 I had such satisfaction from this.
 Because I administered the whole thing without any education...
 What I believed, that's what I put in practice there...
 And that's what I can tell you of what I did for the revolution.
 The rest, I did what everyone else did.
 But this, this was something I did.

 She held this position throughout the war, even after joining the Terrassa Town Council.
 In October 1938, she was nominated by the Barcelona branch of the Mujeres Libres to be their secretary for propaganda, but she declined the nomination.
 That same month, her partner Joan Graells was killed while fighting in the Battle of the Ebro.